j-tyler/vagrant_setup/README.md

 #### Usage:
 ```
-./launch_environment <GITHUB USERNAME>
+./StudentEnv.sh <GITHUB USERNAME>
 ```

-Will mount your network drive, set up syncing, load your vagrant and ssh in.
+If you give your github username as the first argument, your the script will search your github for a personalized copy.
+This lets you set the script to make your programming environment exactly as you wish.

+In total, it will mount your network drive, set up network syncing, load your vagrant and ssh in.
 Magic!

 #### Contribute:
 Found something neat?
 Think you can improve the system?